gomorpheus/morpheus-docs/installation/app/distributed/overview.rst

 Minimum Nodes
 `````````````
-For Full High-Availability configurations, RabbitMQ, Elasticsearch and mySQL(Galera/Percona) must be configured in minimum 3 Node Clusters, and 2 or more App Nodes are required.
+For Full High-Availability configurations, RabbitMQ, Elasticsearch and MySQL(Galera/Percona) must be configured in minimum 3 Node Clusters, and 2 or more App Nodes are required.

 .. note:: VM requirements assume local services.
-VM count requirements are not applicable when using hosted services such as AWS RDS mySQL.
+VM count requirements are not applicable when using hosted services such as AWS RDS MySQL.

 Minimum 11 Nodes
    - 2+ Application Hosts